flaxandteal/dp-compose/README.md

 More information about the kafka cluster [here](./kafka-cluster.md)

+### V2

+There is a version 2 folder, which contains different docker compose definitions for each stack.

+Please, have a look to [version 2 README](./v2/README.md) for more information

 ### Run

 You may run containers for all required backing services by doing one of the following: